AESPS/operative-agent/README.md

 ## 💻 Usage

 # NOTE: By Default AUTO-EXECUTE IS ON!
-If something bad happend 😂 cancel any running process with control + C or CMD + C
+If something bad happend 😂 cancel any running process with control + C or Command + C

 ### Basic Commands